PracHub

 0

-Context: You are interviewing for a Product Manager role.
-This prompt assesses mission alignment, empathy, leadership, and product thinking.
+You are interviewing for a Product Manager role.
+This prompt assesses mission alignment, empathy, leadership, storytelling, and product sense.

 1. What is Airbnb's mission, and why does it resonate with you?